Prenuptial Agreements for Mixed Marriage Couples in Indonesia

 Post Nuptial Agreements

-Furthermore, Indonesian laws have very different meanings in defining postnuptial agreement.
-Postnuptial agreements, also known as post-marital agreements, are agreements entered into after a marriage has taken place, but before the parties seek to divorce.
-There are many reasons why a couple might wish to draw-up a postnuptial agreement.
+Postnuptial agreements, also known as post-marital agreements, are agreements entered into after a marriage has taken place.
+There are many reasons why a mixed-marriage couple might wish to draw-up a postnuptial agreement.
 Among others, a couple that did not sign a prenuptial agreement before marriage may later determine that they want to have some sort of financial plan in place in the event of death or divorce.
-Additionally, a major change in the financial circumstances of the couple, such as a major career change or inheritance, may alter the financial landscape, requiring a change to the terms of the couple's existing prenuptial agreement to reflect their current wishes.

 Foreign Pre-Nuptial Agreements